tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## SonarQube (formerly Sonar)

-SonarQube is a code quality analysis tool which covers the 7 axes of code quality; comments, architecture and design, duplications, coding rules, potential bugs, unit tests, and complexity.
-Plugin to provide SonarQube steps for .NET and
+SonarQube is a code quality analysis tool which covers the 7 axes of code quality; comments, architecture and design,duplications, coding rules, potential bugs, unit tests, and complexity.

 ---